liberodark/pokemonsdk/# Scenarize Battles.md

 ## How to define which events to load

 In PSDK `Battle::Logic::BattleInfo#battle_id` tells which event to load.
 For example if `battle_id` is equal to 5, `Data/Events/Battle/00005*.rb` will be loaded.
 You have two solution to define this value.
-Either you use `Battle::Logic::BattleInfo` (see: [Create Trainer With Script](/#%20Create%20Trainer%20With%20Script.md")) or set `Battle Group ID` to a non-null value in `Ruby Host`.
+Either you use `Battle::Logic::BattleInfo` (see: [Create Trainer With Script](/#%20Create%20Trainer%20With%20Script.md")) or set `Battle Group ID` to a non-null value in `Studio`.

 Note: Wild battle always use `battle_id = 1` unless you manually call `$wild_battle.setup(battle_id)`.